hanyu1016/DRA_Mythesis/README.md

-# Catching Both Gray and Black Swans: Open-set Supervised Anomaly Detection (CVPR2022)
-By Choubo Ding, Guansong Pang, Chunhua Shen

-Official PyTorch implementation of ["Catching Both Gray and Black Swans: Open-set Supervised Anomaly Detection"](https://arxiv.org/abs/2203.14506).
+# Multi-Stage Data Augmentation and Dilated Coordinate Attention Neural Network
+By Han-yu Chuang, Kai-Lung Hua

 ## Prerequisites
-This code is written in `Python 3.7` and requires the packages listed in `requirements.txt`.
+This code is written in `Python 3.8` and requires the packages listed in `requirements.txt`.
 Install with `pip install -r requirements.txt` preferably in a virtualenv.

 ## Run

 #### Step 1.
 Setup the Anomaly Detection Dataset
-Download the Anomaly Detection Dataset and convert it to MVTec AD format.
-(For datasets we used in the paper, we provided the [convert script](https://github.com/Choubo/DRA/tree/main/data).)
+Download the Anomaly Detection Dataset and convert it to [**VisA**](https://amazon-visual-anomaly.s3.us-west-2.amazonaws.com/VisA_20220922.tar) format.
 The dataset folder structure should look like:
 ```
 DATA_PATH/